Tóc Tiên: Artistry and public image

 Tiên has cited Beyoncé, Rihanna and Jolin Tsai as major influences on her showmanship.
 Stylistically, the singer has been described as a fashion icon and was compared many times to Miley Cyrus and Rihanna.
 Talking specifically about Cyrus, Tiên said she understood the comparisons because of the similarities between their starts as teen stars and their later reinventions moving into adulthood.
 In 2015, she was given a Vietnamese Elle Style Award for Most Stylish Upcoming Female Singer.
 Fashion brand Juno created a fall collection called Juno & Tóc Tiên in 2017, which was inspired by the singer's style.
 Aside from her deal with Juno, Tiên has accepted numerous brand endorsement offers and was dubbed as the "queen of endorsements".
 When she endorsed I-Mobile phones in 2008, the company purchased 11,000 physical copies of Tóc Tiên thiếu nữ to give away as gifts to phone buyers.
-Other brands that she has promoted include Pepsi, OPPO Electronics' smartphones, Toshiba and PNJSilver.
+Other brands that she has promoted include Pepsi, OPPO Electronics' smartphones, Toshiba, PNJSilver, Louis Vuitton, and Calvin Klein.

 Tiên is a Christian and stated that her religious faith brought her back to her home country to rebuild her career.
 She is also a supporter of LGBT rights.
 She dedicated her performance of "Ngày mai" on The Remix and her single "Hôn" to the community.
 Comedians BB Trần and Tiko Tiến Công appeared in drag for her music video of "I'm in Love".
 The appearances created divided opinions, with some critics accusing the characters of disrespecting transgender people.
 For her work in support of the community, the singer was awarded the Most Influential Person Voted by the Public category at the LGBT Appreciation Awards in 2016.
 Also for the "I'm in Love" music video, Tiên invited female celebrities such Nguyễn Cao Kỳ Duyên and Tiên Tiên to make cameo appearances and show their support for feminism and against violence against women.